Juliano-Pasa/Monotile-Visualizer/README.md

 ![](assets/readme/Tile_Morphing.gif)

 This project is based on the paper [An aperiodic monotile](https://cs.uwaterloo.ca/~csk/hat/).
 As shown in the paper, the monotile is in fact a continuous spectrum of shapes capable of tiling an infinite plane without ever becoming periodic.
-In this spectrum, edge proportions and angles between them are constant, so it's possible to generate these tiles proceduraly.
+In this spectrum, edge proportions and angles between them are constant, so it's possible to generate these tiles procedurally.

 ## Rendering with OpenGL